crafter312/fabric-backrooms/README.md

 FAQ
 ---

 Q: How many levels do you currently have?
-A: So far I only have level 0, but the details aren't entirely finished yet.
+A: So far levels 0, 1, 2, and 4, but the details aren't finished yet.

 Q: How can I get to level 0?
 A: You can get there by constructing the KV31 multiblock structure, by taking suffocation or void damage, or by using the following command: /execute in backrooms:level_0 run tp ~ 20 ~.
 The 20 y value is important because that is the y value Level 0 is located at.

+Q: What about other levels?
+A: You can get to subsequent levels by finding portals in previous levels, or by using a similar command to the one listed above.

+Q: What is there to explore in all of these dimensions?
+A: Not a whole lot, currently.
+There are many details I want to add going forward, but of course other people are welcome to contribute if there are specific structures or features they want to add themselves.
+I think it is a little much for me to be able to add everything in the backrooms all by myself.